 I feel privileged to be a part of your pregnancy and birth experience.

-In Ontario, a midwife is a registered health care professional who provides free primary care to low-risk women throughout pregnancy, labour and birth.
-Midwives also provide care to both mother and baby for six weeks following birth.
+In Ontario, a midwife is a registered health care professional who provides free primary care to low-risk people throughout pregnancy, labour and birth.
+Midwives also provide care to both the client and their baby for six weeks following birth.

 During the course of your pregnancy you will get to know two midwives.
 This small team provides you with continuity of care and this shared call schedule allows one member of your team to be on call for your birth.
 Midwives are an integral part of the health care team and work closely with physicians when the need arises.